Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Distribution of spin-phonon coupling vectors

 \section{Distribution of spin-phonon coupling vectors}

-The effective polaron Hamiltonian presented in Eq. \eqref{e:H_eff^pol} and derived in the previous section provides a good description of the ground doublet only if the spin-phonon coupling operators are approximately diagonal in the electronic eigenbasis.
+The effective polaron Hamiltonian presented in the main text and derived in the previous section provides a good description of the ground doublet only if the spin-phonon coupling operators are approximately diagonal in the electronic eigenbasis.
 This is equivalent to requiring that the components of the vectors $\mathbf{w}_j$ defined in Eq. \eqref{se:aj_pm} satisfy

-Fig. \ref{sf:pca}a shows the distribution of points $\{\mathbf{w}_j, j=1,\dots,M \}$ (where $M$ is the number of vibrational modes) in 3D space for different orientations of the magnetic field.
-As a consequence of the strong magnetic axiality of the complex under consideration, we see that these points are mainly distributed along the $z$-axis, therefore satisfying the criterion expressed in Eq. \eqref{se:a_condition} (note the different scale on the $xy$-plane).

-In order to confirm that the points $\mathbf{w}_j$ maintain a similar distribution regardless of the magnetic field orientation, we calculate their variances along different directions of the 3D space they inhabit.
-We define

-where $\alpha=x,y,z$ and $\mu_\alpha=\frac{1}{M}\sum_{j=1}^M w_j^\alpha$.
-The dependence of these variances on the field orientation is made evident by recalling that the points $\mathbf{w}_j$ are related via a rotation $\mathbf{R}(\theta_1,\phi_1)$ to the set of points $\tilde{\mathbf{w}}_j$, which only depend linearly on the field $\mathbf{B}$, as shown in Eqs. \eqref{se:aj_tilde} and \eqref{se:Aj_Kj}.
-If the points are mainly distributed along $z$ for any field orientation, we expect the combined variance in the $xy$-plane to be much smaller than the total variance of the dataset, i.e.
+Thus, a value of $\| \mathbf{w}^\perp_j \| = \sqrt{(w_j^x)^2 + (w_j^y)^2}$ much smaller than $\| \mathbf{w}_j \|$ ensures that a polaron model is well justified.
+However, we stress that, even when this condition is not met, the polaron Hamiltonian of Eq. \eqref{se:H_pol_avg} still accounts for the transverse spin-phonon couplings $w_j^x$ and $w_j^y$ in an effective way by considering their thermal average.